"Now I drive around the neighborhood three times" City of Zurich cancels blue zone - residents frustrated and angry

 T. says: "I've been cycling in the city for 30 years.
 But I also need the car.
 I have to transport materials and, as I'm self-employed, I don't always work in the same place, but sometimes drive a few kilometers out of the city."

 Effingerstrasse, where T. lives, will no longer be allowed to be driven on in future.
 The city wants to impose a driving ban.
 The city has received objections to this driving ban, which is why the project is now being appealed.
-T. can therefore no longer drive directly to his house.
+T. will therefore no longer be able to drive directly to his house.
 "I find it incomprehensible that I then have to get permission every time so that I can park my car for ten minutes in the no-driving zone to load my things."

 Parking spaces were also used to regulate speed